Particle and Nuclear Theory

 Although the standard model is very successful, it leaves many unanswered questions.
 Various candidates for physics beyond the standard model have been introduced to solve them.
 Supersymmetry and Grand Unification have received much attention in this context.
 There might exist new strong interactions such as technicolor.
 We study various aspects of these “physics beyond the standard model”, e.g., unification of the coupling constants, proton decay, production of supersymmetric particles at colliders, neutrino mass, solar neutrinos, W boson scattering, CP violation and flavor-changing neutral current, etc..

 Particle physics is intimately related to cosmology.
-Many kinds of particles, inaccessible in laboratory, must have played essential roles in the beginning of the universe.
-The present structure of the universe might be a result of interactions among many unknown particles activated by a high temperature at that time.
-We study cosmic dark matter, cosmology of gravitinos, inflation model of the universe, and the origin of the baryon number in the universe.
+Many kinds of particles, inaccessible in a laboratory, must have played essential roles at the beginning of the universe.
+The present structure of the universe might be a result of interactions among many unknown particles activated by high temperature at that time.
+We study dark matter models and their phenomenological and cosmological implications, inflation models, and the origin of the baryon number in the universe.

 Gravity is described by general relativity as a classical theory.
 However, its quantization is an important problem yet to be solved.
 Quantum gravity will be essential in understanding the very early universe, the evaporation of black holes and so on.
 We study the singularity structure and topology of the space-time under strong gravitation.
 This is related to the problem of information loss in the quantum theory of black holes.

 It is tempting to unify gravity as well.
 Superstring theory is a good candidate to unify all interactions.
 Recently there are big developments in this theory.
 We study string duality, Dirichlet membranes, Dirichlet instantons, F theory, and M theory.